timshannon/tech.townsourced.com/content/post/anatomy-of-a-go-web-app.md

 When handling JSON input, such as for an API, be wary of Go's [zero values](https://golang.org/ref/spec#The_zero_value).
 In an API you need to be able to tell the difference between setting a value to a zero value, and not setting a value at all.
 Consider the following scenario.
-Let's say you have an API where the user can set their Name or the Email address, you may define that input like this:
+Let's say you have an API where the user can set their Name or the Email Address, you may define the input like this:

 ```Go
 type UserInput struct {